IBM/ansible-power-aix-oracle-dba/README.md

 # PowerODBA Ansible Collection

 Overview: The Power Oracle Database Automation (PowerODBA) Collection modules are based on the Oravirt collection https://github.com/oravirt/ansible-oracle which automate Oracle DBA activities running on AIX.
-These have been modified and tested to work on AIX.
+These have been modified and tested exclusively to work on AIX.
 Following functionalities can be achieved with this repository.
 - Database creation [Single Instance/RAC & Multitenant]
 - Apply RU Patches [Standalone DB/Database on ASM & RAC]